 Simple Steps: “The first step is knowing what you most need to do,” says Krech.
 “This is usually clear.
 Ninety percent of the people I see know what they need to do but are simply not doing it.
 It’s usually a task that is both urgent and important.”
 Instead of doing the necessary task, he adds, they fill up their time with tasks that are urgent but less important, or those they feel more comfortable doing.

 The Morita therapist helps individuals acknowledge and accept their negative feelings about the main task, and the thoughts they provoke are accepted exactly as they are, in the moment.
 “And then comes the third stage, co-existing with the feelings,” says Krech.
 “It’s being able to call the IRS or the bill collector while still feeling the dread.
 This is an actual skill the therapist helps you develop, like driving a car.
 The more you do it, the better you get at it.”
 The doing, Krech says, almost immediately lessens the dread — usually well before the long-procrastinated task is completed.
-For more on Morita Therapy, see “Facing the Demons of Inaction”.
+For more on Morita Therapy, see “What is Morita Therapy?”.

 Kundalini Meditation Music

 Experts tell us that reducing stress and cultivating inner peace is one of the keys to boosting our immune systems, and this soothing CD, full of rhythmic mantras, chants and tones, is a great (and easy!) way to heed that advice.
 Featuring seven celebrated artists chanting in the Kundalini tradition, the CD is, at the very least, a beautifully tranquil way to pass an hour, but it could also help to unleash the energy of your consciousness.
 Feel like chanting along instead of merely listening?
 The CD comes with a lyrics booklet and how-to instructions. — Staff

 This article originally appeared as “Flu Fears” in the December 2009 issue of Experience Life.